Xenoreaper/XenoTheHive/README.md

         * Sprache
             * Englisch
             * Deutsch
-    * Uhr???
+    * ~~Uhr???~~ NEIN!
     * Newsletter registrierung im Cache speichern?
 * Header und Footer entweder in jede HTML oder hosting
-* Umfang
-    * Zusätzliche Seite: Referenzen/Reviews/Feedback
-* Design
-    * Einbindung von Fotos
-    * Fonts
-        * Dancing Script behalten für irgendwas verwenden?
-        * Zitat mit anderem Font?
-    * Favicon und Titel pro Seite
 * Impressum und DSGVO?
-    * Copyright
-        * meine Lizenz hinzufügen
-    * Lizenzen
     * Terms of Use?
+        * Limitation of liability
+        * Website use guidelines
+        * Definition of impermissible conduct/abuse and termination clause
+        * Governing law clause
+        * Privacy policy, if necessary
+        * Intellectual property clause
+        * Permitted use clause
+        * Information on the use of cookies
+        * Disclaimer that terms of use are subject to change
     * Privacy Policy?
-* !
-Border von Main entfernen wenn fertig !